-Syrian Arab Republic
+The Syrian Arab Republic

-4.295 The Convention entered into force for the Syrian Arab Republic on 14 October 2013, making it the 190th State Party.
+4.303 The Convention entered into force for the Syrian Arab Republic on 14 October 2013.

-- 4.296 As mentioned above, the number of States Parties to the Convention has increased from 188 in March 2013 to 192 as of December 2017.
+4.304 As mentioned above, the number of States Parties to the Convention has increased from 188 in March 2013 to 193 in September 2018.
 No other disarmament treaty has shown as much progress towards universal acceptance as the Convention.
-The Convention now covers 99% of the world's population and 98% of countries have ratified or acceded to it, which demonstrates the success of the Action Plan on Universality. - 4.297 As the remaining States not Party cite security and other concerns for not joining the Convention, more synergy, collaboration, and support is needed between the Secretariat and the States Parties in this area.
-States Parties are also encouraged to raise the issue in their bilateral contacts with the remaining States not Party. - 4.298 Further universality efforts will remain focused on providing tailored support to the remaining States not Party, and on working through the bilateral channels of other States Parties, international forums, regional groups/organisations, and think tanks that could further a platform for cooperation and discussion on this matter. - 4.299 In Africa, South Sudan remains the only State not Party to the Convention.
-The OPCW will continue to engage with South Sudan and to provide it with support and assistance to achieve its OPCW membership at the earliest date. - 4.300 The need for the Democratic People's Republic of Korea to join the Convention is of the utmost importance if a total ban on chemical weapons is to be achieved in Asia. - 4.301 In the Middle East, universality will continue to be difficult with respect to Egypt and Israel, as both States have continued to make a conscious political decision to stay out of the Convention. - 4.302 The remaining challenges to universality are unique to each State not Party.
+Moreover, 98% of countries have ratified or acceded to it, which demonstrates the success of the Action Plan on Universality.

+- 4.305 As some of the remaining States not Party cite security and other concerns for not joining the Convention, more collaboration is needed between the Secretariat and the States Parties to address these concerns.
+States Parties are also encouraged to raise the issue in their bilateral contacts with the remaining States not Party. - 4.306 Further universality efforts will remain focused on providing tailored support to the remaining States not Party, and on working through the bilateral channels of other States Parties, international forums, regional groups/organisations, and think tanks that could further a platform for cooperation and discussion on this matter. - 4.307 In Africa, South Sudan remains the only State not Party to the Convention.
+The OPCW will continue to engage with South Sudan and to provide it with support and assistance to achieve its OPCW membership at the earliest date. - 4.308 The need for the Democratic People's Republic of Korea to join the Convention is of the utmost importance if a total ban on chemical weapons is to be achieved in Asia. - 4.309 In the Middle East, universality will continue to be difficult with respect to Egypt and Israel, as both States have continued to make a conscious political decision to stay out of the Convention. - 4.310 The remaining challenges to universality are unique to each State not Party.
 This calls for a targeted approach to universality, tailored to meet specific national requirements for adherence.
 Current experience indicates that the programmes of the Secretariat, complemented by bilateral contacts with States Parties, have been effective in promoting universality.
 The Secretariat will continue to give priority to achieving universal adherence to the Convention; however, given the foreseeable challenges and regional dynamics, such efforts are likely to be more successful if they are supported and strengthened by the continued cooperation and assistance of States Parties.
 The cooperation and assistance of States Parties may include reaching out to and identifying potential stakeholders and partners in States not Party who may be capable of exerting influence on decision making, along with additional funding through the OPCW regular budget to support tailor-made programmes or events.
 In addition, the Secretariat will continue to facilitate the participation of States not Party in OPCW-related events.